limecrate/concrete_base64/README.md

 Concrete Base64 Site is using builtin functions to encode and decode.

-If you use FireFox or Safari, this program can process larger file and will do so faster.
+If you use Firefox or Safari, it will help this program process fast and handle a large file.

 The reason is the existence of the `Uint8Array.prototype.toBase64` and `Uint8Array.fromBase64` functions.